 [Section 16 amended by No. 82 of 2004 s.
 10.]

+[16A.1M Modification, to insert section 16A, to have effect under the Commonwealth Places (Mirror Taxes Administration) Act 1999, see note 1M.]

+[16A.1MC Modification, to insert section 16A, to have effect under the Commonwealth Places (Mirror Taxes) Act 1998 (Commonwealth), see note 1MC.]

 Division 3 — Group employers’ liability

-17. Annual tax liability — groups
+17. Annual tax liability: groups

 (1) The amount of pay-roll tax payable by a group for an assessment year is to be worked out in accordance with subsection (2) if at all times during the assessment year there is at least one member of the group who pays or is liable to pay WA taxable wages or interstate taxable wages as a group member, whether or not any member of the group pays or is liable to pay WA taxable wages or interstate taxable wages as a group member throughout the whole assessment year.